-- IME BECAS SCHOLARSHIP: Offered in partnership with Metropolitan State University and the Mexican Consulate’s Institute of Mexicans Abroad (IME-BECAS) Application Period: August 30-September 17, 2021.
+- IME BECAS SCHOLARSHIP: Offered in partnership with Metropolitan State University and the Mexican Consulate’s Institute of Mexicans Abroad (IME-BECAS) Application Period: August 29-September 16, 2022.

 - Page Grants: Awarded to students of color, 18–35 years old, who graduate from a Minnesota high school and attend a Minnesota post-secondary institution.
-Application Period: January 1–May 1 of every year.
+Application Period: January 1–April 1 of every year.

 - Free-4U: Scholarship database for high school, college, and graduate students.